PGryllos/markdown-cv/index.md

 - `9th ACM international conference on Distributed Event-Based Systems`

 The DEBS Grand Challenge is an annual event in which participants are asked to provide the more efficient possible solutions to real-world problems in the area of event-based systems.
+As part of a 4 member team, our submission achieved the best score among 17 university teams.
+We implemented our pipeline purely in low level C++ using custom data structures and data types.

 - [__problem description__](http://www.debs2015.org/call-grand-challenge.html), [__overview of the solutions__ ](http://dblp.uni-trier.de/db/conf/debs/debs2015.html),
 [__our solution that won the contest__](http://acropolis.cs.vu.nl/~spyros/www/papers/Pimp%20my%20Taxi%20Ride.pdf)